ottozumkeller/QR-Code-Reader/README.md

   > For this feature to work, you need Windows 11 Version 24H2 or later (currently only available for Windows Insiders in the Dev Channel)

-  > WiFi-Support is currently experimental; if you notice any bugs report them under [Issues](https://github.com/ottozumkeller/QR-Code-Reader/issues)

 ## System Requirements

 - Windows 10 Version 2004 (20H1) or later